 Nothing could be this appetizing.
 Nothing.

-And because the cheese is melted onto the little dumplings, there’s a world of flavor profiles to play with to make the meal different with every style.
+And because the cheese is melted, there’s a world of flavor profiles to play with to make the meal different with every style.

 Nutty gruyere makes it doubly savory.